nitri166/nitri166/README.md

-- 👋 Hi, I’m @nitri166
+- 👋 Hi, I’m Neetika
-- 👀 I’m interested in Backend Development, Machine Learning, Artificial Intelligence
+- 👀 I’m interested in Data Engineering, Machine Learning, Artificial Intelligence
 - 📫 How to reach me - https://www.linkedin.com/in/neetika-tripathi-997466190/
-- Skills - C++, C, Python, SQL, Linux, Cloud Computing
+- Skills - Python, SQL, C++ Linux, Cloud Computing, Kafka

 <!---
 nitri166/nitri166 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.